opentracing-contrib/csharp-netcore/README.md

 # csharp-aspnetcore
-OpenTracing instrumentation for ASP.NET Core framework
+OpenTracing instrumentation for the ASP.NET Core framework

+**This project is a work in progress and not yet ready for production**